aesagtekin/aesagtekin.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently a researcher in Flatiron Institute, co-supervised by Alex Williams and Cristina Savin.
 I work on metrics for dynamic representations.
-I have an MSc degree in Computational Neuroscience from the University of Tübingen, where I was funded by the German Academic Excellence Service (DAAD).
+I have an MSc degree in Computational Neuroscience from the University of Tübingen, where I was funded by the German Academic Exchange Service (DAAD).
 I have a bachelor's degree in Electronics & Communication Engineering from Istanbul Technical University.
 <br>
 My research focus is learning, computation through dynamics, and latent variable models.
 In general, I approach neuroscience questions using modern machine learning tools and dynamical systems theory.
 <br>